 "No. Not until the doctor checks up on you.
 I'm willing to try one for you, though."

 "You are going to eat my cookies?!
 Bad villain!
 Bad!"
 Robin scolded, eyes glittering with mirth.

 Again they were silent.
 Robin noticed that, after Slade had put the plate back, one of his hands had come to rest on top of Robin's own.
-Robin slowly turned his hand palm up and curled his fingers upward.
+The teen slowly turned his hands palm up and curled his fingers upward.
 They weren't holding hands, he told himself, their hands just happened to… touch… a lot.
 Especially now, as Slade's fingers had curled over his as well.

 "I told you to sleep, didn't I?"